Achill Island – 5 Reasons to Visit Mayo’s Hidden Gem

 Keem Beach

-Keem Bay was named the best Wild Swimming Spot in the UK and Ireland, and is located at the western tip of Achill Island.
-Nestled in between the slopes of Croaghaun mountain and Moyteoge Head, Keem Bay is the most popular beach for tourists due to its picturesque views and secluded atmosphere.
+Keem Bay was named the best Wild Swimming Spot in the UK and Ireland and is located at the western tip of Achill Island.
+Nestled in between the slopes of Croaghaun Mountain and Moyteoge Head, Keem Bay is the most popular beach for tourists due to its picturesque views and secluded atmosphere.

-In terms of activities, the bay is very popular for water sports and there are surfing schools in the local area.
-The beach is lifeguarded during the bathing season and more information can be found on the notice boards located at the beach.
+In terms of activities, the bay is very popular for water sports, and there are surfing schools in the local area.
+The beach is lifeguarded during the bathing season, and more information can be found on the notice boards located at the beach.
 You can even try snorkelling on the Bluewater Trail at the bay!

 The bay has a strong connection with fishing.
 It was the location for much of Achill’s shark fishing industry during the 1950s and 1960s.
-At that time the basking shark was a frequent visitor to the waters around Keem Bay and was hunted for its liver oil.
-Much of this fishing took place in currach’s, the traditional canvas-covered wooden vessels of the west of Ireland.
+At that time, the basking shark was a frequent visitor to the waters around Keem Bay and was hunted for its liver oil.
+Much of this fishing took place in Currach’s, the traditional canvas-covered wooden vessels of the west of Ireland.

 Trawmore Beach

-One of the best known and most photographed beaches in Achill, Trawmore beach (also known as Keel Beach) stretches 3km and is located at the foot of the Minaun Cliffs.
+One of the best-known and most photographed beaches in Achill, Trawmore Beach (also known as Keel Beach) stretches 3km and is located at the foot of the Minaun Cliffs.
 The beach is popular with bathers and for water sports such as surfing and kayaking.

 Important to know: The waters on the eastern half of the beach are dangerous due to treacherous local currents.
-Lifeguards usually patrol during the summer season and there are prominent safety notices that you should read before swimming in the sea.
+Lifeguards usually patrol during the summer season, and there are prominent safety notices that you should read before swimming in the sea.
 Avoid swimming in the sea if lifeguards are not on duty.

 Silver Strand Beach & Golden Strand Beach

+On the north side of the island, the village of Dugort has two beautiful beaches.
+Both beaches face Backsod Bay and the Belmullet Peninsula.
 The Blueway kayak trail is located in this area; visitors can paddle from Silver Strand to Golden Strand.
 You will see seal caves and bird colonies during your stay!

 Dooega Beach

-Dooega is a picturesque fishing village which overlooks Clare island and the Atlantic ocean beyond.
+Dooega is a picturesque fishing village which overlooks Clare Island and the Atlantic Ocean beyond.
 The beach at Dooega is called Camport Bay.
 There are many historic sites around the area, including two forts.

-#3.
-Why You Should Visit Achill Island – Historical Sites on Achill Island
+#3 Historical Sites on Achill Island

 Grace O’Malley’s Castle

-Grace O’Malley or Granuaile was the pirate-queen of Ireland.
-Grace was born on the nearby Clare island.
-The 15th century Kildownet castle became one of the strongholds of the pirate queen.
-The National monument is a tower house.
+Grace O’Malley, or Granuaile, was the Pirate Queen of Ireland.
+Grace was born on the nearby Clare Island.
+The 15th-century Kildownet Castle became one of the strongholds of the pirate queen.
+The National Monument is a tower house.

 The tower house provided protection and defence and was also an important strategic location for the pirate queen.
+The castle is an impressive structure of four storeys high that dominates the otherwise untouched area.

 Kildamhnait

-Named after St Damhnait who founded a church there in the 7th century, Kildamhnait castle has a rich history.
+Named after St Damhnait, who founded a church there in the 7th century, Kildamhnait Castle has a rich history.
 There is a holy well just outside the graveyard of the castle.

-You can learn more about the history of Achill on the official tourism website, including a fascinating 17th century prophecy about the island’s former railway system that actually came true.
+You can learn more about the history of Achill on the official tourism website, including a fascinating 17th-century prophecy about the island’s former railway system that actually came true.

 Pubs and Food:

 There are plenty of pubs, restaurants, cafés and takeaway options on the island.
 You will get to enjoy traditional Irish dishes with the best of local produce and catch, as well as all of the modern dishes you would expect.
-Achill was an island of farmers and fishermen throughout the centuries and the delicious meals in Achill are evidence of Ireland’s firm reputation of producing high quality food.

-If you are living in a self-catering accommodation there is a supermarket on the island for your convenience.
+Achill was an island of farmers and fishermen throughout the centuries, and the delicious meals in Achill are evidence of Ireland’s firm reputation for producing high-quality food.
+If you are living in a self-catering accommodation, there is a supermarket on the island for your convenience.

-To add to its cuisine, County Mayo organises The Achill Seafood Festival in mid-summer around July, which offers the best delicious gourmet seafood in Ireland with plenty of restaurants and pubs participating in events.
+To add to its cuisine, County Mayo organises The Achill Seafood Festival in mid-summer around July, which offers the best delicious gourmet seafood in Ireland, with plenty of restaurants and pubs participating in events.

 Arts and Culture: